7 Baby Registry Items You’ll Use Into Childhood

 The great benefit of a convertible crib is that it can usually be used by your baby as a crib, and could really go on to be used forever.
 Most convertible cribs end up as either a double or queen size bed.

-The only thing you have to remember is to purchase the conversion kit you will need.
+The only thing you have to remember is to purchase the conversion kit you will need to transition the bed from a crib into a toddler bed and ultimately a full size or queen.
 I would really recommend that you purchase this when you buy your crib just in case they quit making it.
-We purchased a Delta brand set that had both the bed and dresser sold together.
-And, since the bed will be able to be used for quite some time, it is a great idea to make sure that you purchase the matching dresser.
-You will certainly need a place to put all of those super adorable baby clothes when freshly laundered.
+We purchased a Delta brand set that had both the crib bed and dresser sold together.

 I can remember the excitement I had when we were preparing for our first baby.